 Replacement/Exchange: Replacement/Exchange is a premium program designed for the user who is in need of immediate service.
 It allows you to request and receive a like-new replacement unit in minimum time (usually within 24 hours of the request), providing a suitable unit is available at the time of the request, thereby minimizing costly downtime.
-This is a flat-rate program and includes the full standard Woodward product warranty 5-01-1205 North American Terms and Conditions of Sale (Industrial Business Segment).
+This is a flat-rate program and includes the full standard Woodward product warranty (Woodward Product and Service Warranty 5-01-1205).